-Dow jumps 250 points with tech earnings, GDP in focus
+Dow jumps over 500 points, GameStop tumbles

 Highflyers including GameStop under pressure as Robinhood app and others clamp down on trading

-U.S. equity markets rallied Thursday morning as investors digested the inline fourth-quarter gross domestic product reading and another batch of earnings from tech heavyweights.
+U.S. equity markets rallied Thursday as investors digested the inline fourth-quarter gross domestic product reading, earnings from tech heavyweights, and heavy trading in shares of GameStop and other names.

 Continue Reading Below